-If you’re interested in writing, take a look the article ‘How to write great copy for your website’ as I have mentioned some of the most popular books about writing copy, including Ann Handley and Stephen King.
+If you’re interested in writing, take a look at the article ‘How to write great copy for your website'.
+Here I have mentioned some of the most popular books about writing copy, including publications by Ann Handley and Stephen King.

 David Meerman-Scott: New Rules of PR & Marketing/Sales & Service

-And on the subject of getting noticed, David Meerman Scott's book "The New Rules of PR & Marketing" is all about being noticed; on Facebook, Twitter, LinkedIn, newsletters, blogs and pretty much all the places where your prospects are hanging out.
-Your reach needs to be far and wide and getting noticed is no longer about throwing £000's at marketing, it's about being "cute" at marketing and applying the necessary effort where it has the most affect.
+And on the subject of getting noticed, David Meerman Scott's book 'The New Rules of PR & Marketing' is all about being noticed; on Facebook, Twitter, LinkedIn, newsletters, blogs and pretty much all the places where your prospects are hanging out.
+Your reach needs to be far and wide and getting noticed is no longer about throwing £000's at marketing; it's about being 'cute' at marketing and applying the necessary effort where it has the most effect.

 Emanuel Rosen: Buzz Marketing